tardis-sn/tardis/docs/io/visualization/using_widgets.rst

 you remember to click back on the **Box Select** option for making selections on spectrum.

-Energy Level Widget
+Energy Level Diagram
 ################

 This widget lets you visualize the last line interactions

 .. image:: ../images/energy_level_widget_demo.gif
-    :alt: Demo of Energy Level Widget
+    :alt: Demo of Energy Level Diagram

-By selecting an ion on the widget, you can see its energy level diagram based on the last line interactions in the simulation.
+By selecting an ion on the widget, you can see its energy level diagram, which also shows information about the last line interactions experienced by packets in the simulation.

-The y-axis of the plot represent energies and the horizontal levels represent the different energy levels.
-The width of these platform represent the level populations in those levels.
+The y-axis of the plot represents energy while the horizontal lines show discrete energy levels.
+The thickness of each line represents the level population.

-The arrows represent the line interaction, with the upward arrows represent excitation and vice versa.
-The width of the arrows represents the number of packets which underwent that interaction, while the color of the arrows represent the wavelength of the transition.
+Arrows represent the line interactions experienced by packets.
+Upwards arrows show excitation from lower energy levels to higher levels and downward arrows show de-excitation from higher energy levels to lower levels.
+The thickness of each arrow represents the number of packets that underwent that interaction.
+The wavelength of the transition is given by the color.

 Setting Other Options
 -----------------
-You can select the range of the wavelength to filter the transitions on using the slider.
-You can also select the supernova shell by which to filter the last line interactions and the level populations.
-If no shell is selected, then all the last line interactions are plotted and the level populations are averaged across shells.
-You can also set the max levels to show on the plot.
+You can select the range on which to filter the wavelength using the slider.
+You can also select the model shell by which to filter the last line interactions and the level populations.
+If no shell is selected, then all the last line interactions are plotted and the level populations are averaged across all shells in the simulation.
+You can also set the maximum number of levels to show on the plot.

 Lastly, you can also set the scale of the y-axis: Linear or Log.